Helldorado (band)

 Helldorado is an alternative country rock band from Norway.
-They draw inspiration from a wide variety of sources, including Spaghetti Western, film noir, Country Gothic/cowpunk/country rock/Americana, garage rock, surf rock, psychobilly/gothabilly, and Tex-Mex/mariachi.
+They draw inspiration from a wide variety of sources, including Spaghetti Western, film noir, Gothic country/cowpunk/country rock/Americana, garage rock, surf rock, psychobilly/gothabilly, and Tex-Mex/mariachi.
 The band is virtually unknown in the United States, but they have a strong fanbase in their home country and Turkey.